crazy-max/docker-rrdcached/README.md

 ### Command line

-You can also use the following minimal command :
+You can also use the following minimal command:

 ```bash
 $ docker run -d -p 42217:42217 --name rrdcached \